 Total Time: 3 hours 45 minutes

-This Jamaican Oxtail Soup Recipe is easy to prepare on the stovetop, in a slow cooker, or in an Instant Pot.
-It features fresh veggies and a kick of spice for a savory, delicious, and comforting dish!
+My Jamaican-style oxtail stew recipe is easy to prepare on the stovetop, in a slow cooker, or in an Instant Pot.
+It features fresh veggies, beans, and a kick of spice for a savory, delicious, and comforting dish!

 Servings: 6 servings